 The AIBC has an extensive bylaw review process.
 A brief overview is provided below.

-The BRC works with AIBC staff to develop bylaw initiatives intended to modernize the institute’s bylaws.
-Draft bylaw amendments are submitted to AIBC Council for review and approval.
-Once council approves in principle the bylaw amendments recommended by the BRC, the next step is to proceed to member consultation.
+The BRC works with AIBC staff to develop bylaw initiatives to modernize the institute’s bylaws.
+Draft bylaw amendments are submitted to AIBC Council for review and approval in principle.
+Once council gives approval in principle, a member consultation and feedback process begins.

-Council policy requires member consultation when any bylaw amendments are supported by council.
-Depending on the subject matter and complexity of the bylaw amendments, the duration of the consultation period will vary.
-Bylaw consultation includes notification and posting of the bylaw initiative to members, other registrants and the public through publication on the AIBC website, with opportunities to provide feedback to the institute.
+Council policy requires a member consultation process when council supports any bylaw amendments.
+Depending on the subject matter and complexity of the bylaw amendments, the duration and depth of the consultation period will vary.
+Bylaw consultation includes notification and posting of the bylaw initiative to architects, other registrants and the public through publication on the AIBC website, with opportunities to provide feedback to the institute.

-AIBC Council invites member participation at consultation sessions to address proposed bylaw amendments and provide feedback to the BRC and council.
+Members are invited to participate in consultation sessions that address proposed bylaw amendments and provide their feedback to the BRC and council.
 Sessions are held via webinar and in-person in order to facilitate greater member participation.

-The BRC encourages and solicits member feedback at the consultation sessions and also via electronic means such as online feedback forms or direct email (email@example.com).
-Electronic feedback can be submitted at any time and has the added convenience of flexible accessibility.
+The BRC also solicits member feedback via electronic means such as online feedback forms or direct email (email@example.com).
+Electronic input can be submitted at any time during the consultation period.

-Feedback is reviewed and incorporated in the proposed bylaw amendments.
-The committee assembles a final draft that is presented to council.
-Council can approve the bylaws amendments to proceed to the next phase, which is member vote, or council can ask the BRC for further revisions.
+All feedback is reviewed by staff and the BRC and often results in modified bylaw language or additional information and FAQs.
+At the end of the consultation period, the BRC prepares a final bylaw submission that incorporates all of the feedback for council’s review.
+Council can approve the bylaw amendments to proceed to the next phase, which is a member vote, or council can ask the BRC for further information, revisions, or additional consultation.

 The BRC continues to analyze the institute’s bylaws from both an organizational/structural perspective and with a view to the institute’s needs in the 21st century.